 Short, short version

 Neil Floyd is a Chicago-based author and freelances writer with bylines at The Hard Times, Hard Drive, Quirk Books, NewsThump, Game Informer, and more.
 He’s also published a bunch of short stories and co-wrote a photobook about the Chernobyl exclusion zone.

 Neil Floyd has been telling stories his entire life.
 He used to pretend he was a Power Ranger in the basement.
 Now, he spends hours upon hours alone, talking to the imaginary people in his head.

-Neil is currently a contributing writer for multiple websites, seeking representation for a horror/comedy novel set during a sales conference at a haunted hotel, and pretending he’s a warlock once a week at D&D. He lives in Chicago with his girlfriend and two cats.
+Neil is currently a contributing writer for multiple websites, seeking representation for a horror/comedy novel set during a sales conference at a haunted hotel, and pretending he’s a warlock once a week at D&D. He lives in Chicago with his fiancée and two cats.